Orange County Employees Association: The People's Inauguration Party

 In January 2011, OCEA served hot dogs to nearly 4,000 members of the public at the California State Capitol.
 The event, celebrating the inauguration of Governor Jerry Brown, was featured in various publications and media outlets.

 Hybrid Pension Plan

 OCEA and the County of Orange created a hybrid pension plan in 2009 that cleared the State legislature with unanimous bipartisan approval.
 Former vice chair of the Federal Reserve, Roger Ferguson, praised the pension plan for showing how to provide retirement security in a financially sustainable way.

 Orange County Bankruptcy

-On December 6, 1994, Orange County became the largest municipality in U.S. history to ever file for bankruptcy.
+On December 6, 1994, Orange County became the largest municipality in American history to ever file for bankruptcy.
 The Orange County Employees Association, which represented two-thirds of county employees at the time, challenged the resulting layoffs.